saleguas/context_menu/README.md

 ContextCommand(name: str, command: str = None, python: function = None)
 ```

 A ContextCommand is the selectable element of a context menu (you can click this part).
-Python functions can be passed to this method, regardless of their location.
-However, if the function is in the same file as the menu, you have to surround it with `if __name__ == '__main__':`
+Python functions can be passed to this method, regardless of their location. *However, the function must accept only one parameter `filenames`, which is a list of paths*, and if the function is in the same file as the menu, you have to surround it with `if __name__ == '__main__':`

 Any command passed (as a string) will be directly ran from the shell.